 Net Assets With Donor Restrictions - Net assets subject to donor or grantor restrictions.
 Some donor or grantor restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
 Other donor or grantor restrictions are perpetual in nature, where the donor stipulates that resources be maintained in perpetuity.
 The Organization reports contributions restricted by donors or grantors as increases in net assets without donor restrictions if they are expended within the same year.
+When a donor restriction expires, that is, when a stipulated time restriction ends, or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.

-At June 30, 2020 and 2019, the Organization has net assets with donor restrictions which are restricted for specific purposes totaling \$422,814 and \$417,196, respectively.
+At June 30, 2021, the Organization has net assets with donor restrictions which are restricted for specific purposes totaling \$396,210.